|Weight||114kg (17st 13lb)|

 Higher representative honours have beckoned Geoff Parling since he appeared for England U16, U18, U19 and U21.
 At the age of 26, he played 30 matches, including his 80-minute contribution when Leicester Tigers beat Saracens 33-27 in the Premiership final of 2009-10, his debut season at Welford Road.

-More kudos have followed with 17 consecutive full caps dating back to the RBS 6 Nations Championship match against Scotland at Murrayfield in February 2012.
-A year on, he scored a jubilant maiden try in the corresponding game at Twickenham and then underlined his considerable value to the side in the 12-6 win over Ireland in Dublin.
+More kudos followed with 17 consecutive full caps from the RBS 6 Nations Championship match against Scotland at Murrayfield in February 2012 to the Wales game in Cardiff in March last year.
+He also scored a jubilant maiden try in the Scotland game at Twickenham the previous month and then underlined his considerable value to the side in the 12-6 win over Ireland in Dublin.

-His initial start had been on his third appearance, against Wales at Twickenham last year and he shared in the 24-22 win over France at Stade de France, Paris and the 30-9 triumph in the Ireland game.
+His initial start had been on his third appearance, against Wales at Twickenham in 2012 and he shared in the 24-22 win over France at Stade de France, Paris and the 30-9 triumph in the Ireland game.

-He had been runner up to Juan Martin Fernández Lobbe, then of Sale Sharks, in the Guinness Premiership’s Gatorade Performance of the Season category in 2008-09.
+He was runner-up to Juan Martin Fernández Lobbe, then of Sale Sharks, in the Guinness Premiership’s Gatorade Performance of the Season category in 2008-09.

-Two years earlier, he had featured prominently at blind side and reached 116 appearances for the Falcons, with 80 starts and 36 matches off the bench.
-After signing for Leicester in July 2009, Geoff made his debut against his old club and had played 63 times for the Tigers by mid March this year.
+Two years earlier, he featured prominently at blind side and reached 116 appearances for the Falcons, with 80 starts and 36 matches off the bench.
+He joined Leicester in July 2009 and by the end of last season had played 79 times for the Tigers.

 5 points – 1T